 The lawyer who defended this lead paint case, John H. Doud, III, a solo practitioner representing the uninsured landlord in the case, made what I think was an awful comment after the verdict.
 Mr. Doud said the verdict sends the wrong message to landlords.
 He said the message is that “when your first tenant sues you, I would get into another business.”

 This is not the take-home message from this case.
-There is not strict liability in lead paint cases.
+There is no strict liability in lead paint cases.
 This little boy could only recover if his lawyer proved that the landlord had actual or constructive knowledge of the problem and did nothing to solve it.
-In other words, the landlord has to know that his property could cause brain damage to children and still not bother to fix the problem.
+The landlord has to know that his property could cause brain damage to children and still not bother to fix the problem.
 This burden in lead paint cases is more stringent than general negligence claims.

-If you have ever been involved in these cases, and I have on both sides, I can tell you that they are exactly what you think they are.
+If you have ever been involved in these cases, and I have on both sides, I can tell you they are exactly what you think they are.
 There are too many slum landlords out there that view their tenants as sub-human cattle.
-Not all of them.
-But too many of them do.
+Not all of them, but many of them do.

 So, that is not the lesson to landlords about lead paint that should come from this case.
-Instead, the lesson is if you are going to be cavalier about exposing children to lead paint that is known to cause brain injury, you do so at your own peril.
-The landlord should pay the verdict and thank his lucky stars that Maryland makes obtaining punitive damages so unreasonably difficult.
+Instead, the lesson is if you will be cavalier about exposing children to lead paint that causes brain injury; you do so at your own peril.
+The landlord should pay the verdict and thank his lucky stars that Maryland makes getting punitive damages so unreasonably difficult.